Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 #### Custom handler

-If you specify a custom handler it will be executed at any click of the action:
+If you specify a custom handler it will be executed whenever the action is selected:

 ```html
 <adf-document-list [contentActions]="true"...>